Opioid Abuse: Related Press Releases

 In October 2017, the U.S. Department of Health and Human Services declared the opioid crisis a national public health emergency.

-According to the Centers for Disease Control and Prevention, more than 107,000 people in the U.S. died of a drug overdose in 2023, with roughly 75 percent of those deaths involving opioids.
+In 2023 alone, more than 107,000 people in the U.S. died of a drug overdose, with roughly 70 percent of those deaths involving fentanyl.

 Statewide Opioid Task Force

-Since first taking office in 2016, Attorney General Chris Carr has continued to prioritize efforts to combat the opioid epidemic and the widespread damage it's caused.
+As soon as he took office in 2016, Attorney General Chris Carr immediately went to work to combat the opioid epidemic and the widespread damage it's caused.

 In 2017, he created the Statewide Opioid Task Force to provide an infrastructure of communication between the public, private and non-profit sectors, so we can ensure we have strong and effective tools to address this critical issue that's plaguing every one of our communities.